KDE/kf5book/ki18n/ki18n.in.md

 A excellent way of reaching a wider audience with your software is by localizing it.
 The KDE community provides the ki18n framework to do this by leveraging gettext underneath.
-While Qt provides tr, ki18n is much much more powerful than tr, and offers writing 3 broad categories of writing messages; General Messages, Specialized Messages, Placeholder Substitution;
-while also providing functionality to include user interface markers to provide better context to translators.
+While Qt provides tr, ki18n is much much more powerful than tr, and offers writing 3 broad categories of writing messages: General Messages, Specialized Messages, Placeholder Substitution, while also providing functionality to include user interface markers to provide better context to translators.